 Don’t Be Fooled by Debt

 “Debt” is a scary word.
 For many Americans it’s practically taboo.
-And for good reason: in January, NerdWallet found that the total amount of debt owed by the average American household in 2020 was about $145,000.1 But while there is reason to be cautious, debt can still be an effective resource on one’s financial journey.
+And for good reason: NerdWallet found that the total amount of debt owed by the average American household in 2021 was about $155,000.1 But while there is reason to be cautious, debt can still be an effective resource on one’s financial journey.
 In this article, we explore the various types of debt and how it can be reframed and seen as a tool instead of a threat.

 Debt Can Be Scary